-We estimate that the net proceeds to us from our issuance and sale of shares of our common stock in this offering will be approximately \$49.0 million, based on the initial public offering price of \$15.00 per share, after deducting the underwriting discounts and commissions and the estimated offering expenses payable by us.
-If the underwriters exercise in full their option to purchase additional shares of our common stock, we estimate that our net proceeds will be approximately \$56.7 million.
+We estimate that the net proceeds to us from our issuance and sale of shares of our common stock in this offering will be approximately \$\text{ million, assuming an initial public offering price of \$\text{ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and the estimated offering expenses payable by us.
+If the underwriters exercise in full their option to purchase additional shares of our common stock, we estimate that our net proceeds will be approximately \$\text{ million}\$

-We anticipate that we will use the net proceeds of this offering, together with our existing cash and cash equivalents and short-term restricted bank deposits, for the following purposes:
+We anticipate that we will use the net proceeds of this offering, together with our existing cash and cash equivalents and short-term restricted bank deposits, to advance the clinical development of AL101 and AL102 and the remainder, if any, for working capital and general corporate purposes.